Differentiable Thermodynamic Phase-Equilibria for Machine Learning: Single System Case Studies

 \subsection{Case Study 3: Vapor pressure calculation}

-The principles of our methods, explained in this section, maintain their validity when working in other ensembles as the $npT$.
+The principles of our methods, explained in this section, maintain their validity when working in other ensembles, such as the $npT$.
 Consider, for example, the problem of determining the vapor pressure of a pure fluid at given temperature $T$.
 Working on the canonical ($nVT$) ensemble, the $TV$-flash is equivalent to finding the equilibrium condition (number of phases, usually one or two, and their density) which, at given temperature $T$ and molar volume $v$, minimizes the Helmholtz energy $A$ of the system~\cite{michelsen1999state}.
-For a two-phase solution, the vapor pressure is then equal to the slope of the double tangent which touches both phases in the $A-v$ plot and is given by Eq.~\eqref{eq:P_from_Tang}~\cite{winterBARDOWUnderstandingLanguageMolecules2025}.
+For a two-phase solution, the vapor pressure is then equal to the slope of the double tangent, which touches both phases in the $A-v$ plot and is given by Eq.~\eqref{eq:P_from_Tang}~\cite{winterBARDOWUnderstandingLanguageMolecules2025}.

-The same method can be derived considering fluctuations in the molar volume $v$ and the local Helmholtz energy $A$.
+The same derivation can be performed by considering fluctuations in the molar volume $v$ and the local Helmholtz energy $A$.
 Discrete $(v_k,A_k)$ points can be defined, and the probability distribution $p_i$ can be defined by maximization of Eq.~\eqref{eq:shann_ent}.
 Figure~\ref{fig:CS3_tot} shows the calculation of the vapor pressure of pure propane at $T=298.15 K$, employing our method, using PC-SAFT to describe the phase behavior of propane and parameters taken from~\cite{gross2001perturbed}.
-100 discretization points have been defined, from which a set of binary states have been defined.
+100 discretization points have been defined, from which a set of binary states has been defined.

-Using a temperature-parameter $\tau=30$, the volume and Helmholtz energy of both phases can be estimated.
+Using a temperature parameter $\tau=30$, the volume and Helmholtz energy of both phases can be estimated.
 The resulting pressure, calculated using Eq.~\eqref{eq:P_from_Tang}, is $p=9.577 \text{ bar}$.
 The rigorous calculation of the vapor pressure of propane, using the same set of PC-SAFT parameters, gives $p = 9.543 \text{ bar}$ at the same temperature, which represents a deviation of less than $0.4 \%$.
 This simple calculation showcases the potential of this method for accurate estimation of VLE while avoiding numerical procedures.